Logan Wu

 - Developed software with our engineering teams to transform field investigations

-- Advised clients on data methodologies to assess risks faced by vulnerable communities and managed infrastructure for missions on remote islands
+- Advised clients on how to assess risks faced by vulnerable communities and infrastructure on remote islands

-- Created interactive geographic analysis platforms for stakeholders to discover how their schematics impact ecological metrics and interact with hazards.
+- Created interactive geographic analysis platforms for stakeholders to explore how design interations impact ecological and cultural assets

-- Developed algorithms for operations research, signal processing, and ETL, in some cases turning days of work into hours.
+- Developed algorithms for operations research, signal processing, and ETL, reducing engineer workloads from days to hours

 Education